 Step #1.
 The first thing you need to have is a Google+ profile.
 If you have a gmail account, or any kind of Google account, you already have Google+ set up.
 You just need to figure out where it is and get things all squared away there.
 Here is a post that walks you through setting up Google+ and some of the important things to consider.

-Once you are on the edit page, scroll down until you find the section titled 'contributor to' and then click the 'add custom link' option in the 'Contributor to' area.
+Step #6: Once you are on the edit page, scroll down until you find the section titled 'contributor to' and then click the 'add custom link' option in the 'Contributor to' area.

 Once your ability to add a custom link appears, go ahead and use the first box to give the link anchor text and then paste your ActiveRain profile URL in the second box.
-You can see below that I named my link 'Seattle Real Estate Blog' and I linked it back to my ActiveRain profile at http://activerain.com/arbob.
-Arbob is my user name.
-Your profile on ActiveRain is located at http://activerain.com/(whatever your user name is).
+You can see below that I named my link 'San Jose Real Estate News and Events' and I linked it back to my ActiveRain blog at http://activerain.com/blogs/arbob.
+Your blog on ActiveRain is located at http://activerain.com/blogs/(whatever your user name is).
 At that point, hit save and viola, you will have been confirmed as an author using Google Authorship.
 But there is one more step!

 Some advice on naming your link.
 Use anchor text that actually tells Google something about your blog.
 Don't just use 'my ActiveRain blog', or 'my blog' or something that doesn't utilize good anchor text.
 Think geographic and think about what you want Google to know about you as an author.